-› Women's Fellowship will meet Thurs., Aug.
-17 at 11:30 am at Skyline Buffet.
+› Women's Fellowship will meet Thurs., Oct.
+19 at 11:00 am at Wood Grill Buffet.
+Please note the change of time, just for this month.
 Women of all ages are invited to enjoy this time of fellowship!

 › The Hispanic Church, Iglesia Menonita Monte Moriah, meets from 3-5 pm every Sunday in the children's church classroom downstairs.
 Other activities and events will not be scheduled in the fellowship hall during this time.